ARTICLE

 image

-Organizations that use the Pitman schedule implement a 14-day cycle, where each employee works seven 12-hour shifts.
-Four teams rotate across two day/night shifts, followed by two days off, then work another three day or night shifts.
-This same rotation repeats each week except the second week, which starts with two days off, followed by two day or night shifts, and then another three days off.
+This same rotation alternates shift timing the following week, which starts with two days off, followed by working two day or night shifts, and then another three days off.

 2-2-3